 Read more: Top Moscow Attractions

-1. Prague Where to Stay
+1. Prague Where to Stay in Prague

 Prague was given the nickname ‘City of 100 Spires,’ and it’s not wholly incorrect: the old town of Prague is bristling with Gothic, Renaissance, and Baroque architecture, boasting soaring spires that make the skyline like something from another time.
 Now the capital of the Czech Republic, Prague was once capital of the Kingdom of Bohemia.